arp242/arp242.net/_posts/static-go.md

 (this requires root on most platforms):

 {:class="ft-cli"}
-    $ chroot . ./test.static
+    % chroot . ./test.static
     Hello, world!

-    $ chroot . ./test.dynamic
+    % chroot . ./test.dynamic
     chroot: failed to run command './test.dynamic': No such file or directory

-The "No such file or directory" error is a bit obscure, but it means that the dynamic linker (`ld-linux`) isn't found.
+The "No such file or directory" error is a bit strange, but it means that the dynamic linker (`ld-linux`) isn't found.
 Unfortunately this is the exact same message as when the `test.dynamic` itself isn't found, so make sure you didn't typo it.
 I'm not sure if there's any way to get Linux to emit a more useful